Nash-254/ACEs-and-Parenting/README.md

 This suggests that **ACEs shape parenting styles directly**, likely through learned behaviour models.
 **For the child**, increased corporal punishment raises **risks of negative socio-emotional outcomes and perpetuates the intergenerational cycle of trauma**.

+## Recommendations

 ## Conclusion
+**Parental ACEs are a strong predictor of corporal punishment, independent of mental health factors**.
+This suggests that ACEs shape parenting styles directly, likely through learned behaviour models.
+For the **child**, increased **corporal punishment** raises risks of **negative socio-emotional outcomes** and perpetuates the **intergenerational cycle of trauma**.

 ###  References